Gillidanda: Variations

 As an amateur youth sport, gilli danda has many regional variations.
 In some versions, the number of points a striker score depends on the distance the gilli falls from the striking point.
 The distance is measured in terms of the length of the danda, or in some cases the length of the gilli.
 Scoring also depends on how many times the gilli was hit in the air in one strike.
 If it travels a certain distance with two mid-air strikes, the total points are doubled.
 If the gilli is not struck far enough the player has to pick it up and try again.

-Shobhit Maurya is a world champion of gilli danda at present with several world records in his name.
 The UNESCO Advisory Committee and the International Council of Traditional Sports and Games (ICTSG) are keen to revive and promote all such traditional sports which are almost dying throughout the world.

 In one variation, the striker hits the gilli and when the gilli flies and lands at a distance (short or far), the striker then tells the bowler how much the distance is between where he is standing and where the gillis has fallen, i.e. how many lengths of danda.
 It is a guess of course, but mostly correct.
 The bowler or thrower either accepts the score or can measure the length himself.
 If a wrong score is found by measuring, striker is out.